anita-owens/Machine-Learning-R/README.md

 The goal of the first project is to improve campaign marketing response rate for the bank.
 Marketing department needs to understand what is important.
 How can we allocate resources to those customers who are more likely to respond.
 This is a classic binary classification problem.
 We have customers who converted or did not convert.
 With this project I predict marketing response rates through logistic regression and decision trees.
 With the output of this data, marketing gets a profile of customers who are similar to those who successfully converted from past marketing campaigns.
 Here is the profile I would send to marketing.

     Marketing should contact customers with these characteristics:
-    - marital status - single
+      1. marital status - single
-    - education -  tertiary
+      2. education -  tertiary
-    - had responded to a previous campaign and it was a positive outcome
+      3. had responded to a previous campaign and it was a positive outcome
-    - has account balance
+      4. has account balance
-    - is retired or a student
+      5. is retired or a student

     Marketing should not contact customers with these characteristics
-    - has a personal loan
+      1. has a personal loan
-    - has mortgage loan
+      2. has mortgage loan

       KEY INSIGHT: The bank should limit the number of contacts it has with  a customer.
 What's most likely                      happening is that customers may ignore communication from the bank if its gets too many.

 PROJECT 2: MARKETING CAMPAIGN OPTIMIZATION - What do customers want?

 We have a dataset of subscribers who subscribed to a magazine or not.
-Can we predict which customers are more likely to subscibe?
+Can we predict which customers are more likely to subscribe?
 The goal of project two is to determine which customers are most likely to respond positively to our offer.
+This is a simple dataset with few variables and is a good dataset to practice modeling.

 PROJECT 3: A/B TEST ANALYSIS - Was our promotion experiment successful?